codename0og/codename-rvc-fork-3/README.md

 - Mel spectrogram % similarity metric.

 - SoX resampler in place of librosa's default resampling algo.

+- Checkpointing support - Decreases the vram consumption on cost of the computation / training speed.

 <br/>``⚠️ 1: HiFi-gan is the stock rvc/applio vocoder, hence it's what you use for og pretrains and customs ( for now ). ``
 <br/>``⚠️ 2: Both MRF-HiFi-GAN and Refine-Gan are experimental and not yet considered for actual use. ``